asrenninger/philamonitor/documentation/exploration.md

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/bars.gif)

-The table below buttresses this story, showing that brands associated with necessities (Target and Walmart) are growing in popularily, along with fast food restaurants, which one might expect in a time of constrained budgets.
+The table below supports this story, showing that brands associated with necessities (Target and Walmart) are growing in popularily, along with fast food restaurants, which one might expect in a time of constrained budgets.
 The map explores pairs of like brands and their locations in Philadelphia.

 <table>
 <thead>